BadIdeaFactory/vision2020/docs/README.md

   - `npm run dist`
   - Copy the contents of the `dist` folder to the kiosk.

+### Dependency notes

+- `next-optimized-images` cannot be bumped to 2.6.1; there appears to have been a breaking change with the file loader which makes images not appear anymore when built

 ## Kiosk distribution

 - TODO (See document sent to Dome/ArtGuild)